-How does no changing places toilets impact on families and adults?
+When there are no changing places toilets, how does this impact on families and adults?

 “This situation gives us a feeling of increasing worthlessness, social exclusion and inability to participate in everyday activities that others take for granted”.
 Alison Beevers, Retford Changing Places Campaign.

-Families can become champions to your organisations by inclusive practice.
+Families can become champions of your organisations by inclusive practice.